olipo186/Git-Auto-Deploy/README.md

 ### Configure

 Make a copy of the sample configuration file and modify it to match your project setup.
-[Read more about the configuration options](./docs/Configuration.md) in the documentation section.
+[Read more about the configuration options](./docs/Configuration.md).

     cp config.json.sample config.json

-Tip: Make sure that the ```pidfilepath``` path is writable for the user running the script, as well as any other path configured for your repositories.
+Tip: Make sure that the path specified in ```pidfilepath``` is writable for the user running the script, as well as any other path configured for your repositories.

 ### Running the application